Data Augmentation for Meta-Learning: Abstract

 \section{Abstract}

 Conventional image classifiers are trained by randomly sampling mini-batches of images.
-To achieve state-of-the-art performance, sophisticated data augmentation schemes are used to expand the amount of training data available for sampling.
-In contrast, meta-learning algorithms sample not only images, but classes as well.
-We investigate how data augmentation can be used not only to expand the number of images available per class, but also to generate entirely new classes.
+To achieve state-of-the-art performance, practitioners use sophisticated data augmentation schemes to expand the amount of training data available for sampling.
+In contrast, meta-learning algorithms sample support data, query data, and tasks on each training step.
+In this complex sampling scenario, data augmentation can be used not only to expand the number of images available per class, but also to generate entirely new classes/tasks.
 We systematically dissect the meta-learning pipeline and investigate the distinct ways in which data augmentation can be integrated at both the image and class levels.
 Our proposed meta-specific data augmentation significantly improves the performance of meta-learners on few-shot classification benchmarks.